 Motives come and go: Energy level of the motivation may differ in different times. i.e. rarely we find the same energy level of motivation for a long period like a year or 10 years.
 For example, a young man who prefers to travel during vacation may give up the idea during the tennis season because the joy of playing tennis takes place the need of traveling.
 The girl who is overly concerned about her hair and clothes during adolescence may turn her attention to other things once she grows up.
 Humans are constantly growing and the motive at one point in time will not be as intense as the motive at another point in time.

 Motives interact with the environment: The situation at a particular point in time may trigger or suppress the action of a motive.
 You probably have experienced situations where you did not realize the intensity of need of a car till the traveling requirements of your business are not developed.
 Similarly, many of these sociological needs become stimulated when you are in a situation filled with the sociological factors.

 The basic elements of the process of motivation are:

 Motives: Motive or need or want or drive prompt people to action.
-They are the primary energies of behaviour.
-They are the ways of behaviour and origin of action.
-These want or motives are subject to human being and his mental feelings.
-They varies and are connected with the mental process of understanding.
-They affects the behaviour in many ways.
-They arise continuously and determine the general direction of an individual's behaviour.
+They are the primary energies of behavior.
+They are the ways of behavior and origin of action.
+These want or motives are subject to the human being and his mental feelings.
+They vary and are connected with the mental process of understanding.
+They affect the behavior in many ways.
+They arise continuously and determine the general direction of an individual's behavior.

 Behavior: All behavior is a series of activities.
 Behaviour is generally motivated by a desire to achieve a goal.
 At any moment individuals may indulge in different kinds of activities like eating, walking, talking etc., Swiftly they switch from one activity to other.
 By understanding the motives one can predict or control the activities.